-What is media training?
+What is Media Training?

-Summary Definition: Media Training helping people to understand the media, develop spokesperson skill and the confidence to be effective in interviews with reporters on TV, radio or news stations.
+Summary Definition: Media Training is helping people to understand the media, develop spokesperson skill and the confidence to be effective in interviews with reporters on TV, radio or news stations.

 The goal of media training should be to ensure that your spokesperson feels a sense of confidence and control when approaching interviews with the news media.